-- (a) Bail;522
+- (a) Bail:526

-- (b) Designated place of stay; and
+- (b) Designated place of stay;527 and

 - (c) Periodic reporting obligations.
+528

-Asylum detention may only be ordered on the basis of an assessment of the individual's circumstances and only if its purpose cannot be achieved by applying less coercive alternatives to detention.
+Asylum detention may only be ordered based on an assessment of the individual's circumstances and if its purpose cannot be achieved by applying less coercive alternatives to detention.
 However, the HHC's experience shows that detention orders lacked individual assessments and alternatives were not properly and automatically examined.
-Decisions ordering and upholding asylum detention were schematic, lacked individualised reasoning with regard to the lawfulness and proportionality of detention, and failed to consider the individual circumstances (including vulnerabilities) of the person concerned.
+Decisions ordering and upholding asylum detention were schematic, lacked individualised reasoning regarding the lawfulness and proportionality of detention, and failed to consider the individual circumstances (including vulnerabilities) of the person concerned.
 The necessity and proportionality tests were not used.
-The orders only stated that alternatives are not possible in a concrete case, but there is no explanation as to why.
-According to the Supreme Court (Kúria) opinion, contrary to the current practice, alternatives must be considered not only in the course of the initial one, but also in subsequent decisions on extension.
+The orders only stated that alternatives are not possible in a concrete case, but there is no explanation as to why.529 According to the Supreme Court (Kúria) opinion,530 contrary to the current practice, alternatives must be considered not only during initial, but also in subsequent decisions on extension.

 The O.M. v.
-Hungary ECtHR case of 5 July 2016 also established that the detention order of a vulnerable asylum seeker was not sufficiently individualised.
+Hungary531 ECtHR case of 5 July 2016 also established that the detention order of a vulnerable asylum seeker was not sufficiently individualised.

-Alternatives were applied as follows between 2016 and 2020 (the NDGAP did not provide the requested data between 2021 and 2023, claiming no relevant statistics are available):
+Alternatives were applied as follows between 2016 and 2020 (the NDGAP did not provide the requested data between 2021 and 2024, claiming no relevant statistics are available):532